katherine-betz/seris-prova/README.md

    - Navigate to Thonny IDE (Raspberry pi icon in top left > Programming > Thonny), and open the script `Prova_210_serial_comm.py` (File > Open > seris/Documents/SERIS-Prova_210_GitHome/Code/Prova_210_serial_comm.py)
    - In the `if __name__ == "__main__"` block, write the commands you want executed.
 Or, run the script (green run button on top left) and then type your commands one at a time into the terminal at the bottom of the IDE.

-# Hosting??
-- Currently data is just stored here, in the data folder
-- Working on setting up a GitHub pages to try to make this pretty

 # Autorun
 To disable the automatic data collection, you have two options:
 1. From GitHub: